alexsabr/AS_Booksynthetized/networking.md

   - Strict Source and Record Route : Specify the entire path for the packet to follow
   - Loose Source and Record Route : specify some routes that must be used when routing the packet
   - Record route : Each router should add its adress inside the option section of the packet so the route followed by the packet can be recorded.

+#### Subnetworking, masks and CIDR
+IPv4 adresses are noted as four packet of numbers separated by points.
+These numbers range between 0 and 255, as each packet represents the value of 8 bits.
+To subdivide a set IP adresses we use a subnetworking mask noted /xx with xx a number between 0 and 32.
+The number defines how many bit of the adresses are to remain unchanged (starting from the left), to be part of the network.
+Example, 192.168.0.0/16 , this sub-network masks encapsulates all ip adresses from 192.168.0.0 to 192.168.255.255 Another example 192.168.1.0/29 encapsulates all adresses from 192.168.1.0 to 192.168.1.7

+Routing using thoses prefixes and rule "route to the most specific prefix " (if for example I have the adress  81.57.151.237, and the choice betwween a route 81.57.0.0/16 and 81.57.151.0/24 I will use the latter one) is called **Classless Inter Domain Routing** or **CIDR**.

+It is called "Classless" because initially all IP adresses were split in classes ranging from A to E intended for bigger and bigger networks

 ## Transport Layer